lcabrp/patient_analysis_01/README.md

    pip3 install -r requirements.txt
    ```

-4. Run the setup script to generate datasets and initialize the database:
+4. **IMPORTANT**: Run the setup script to generate datasets and initialize the database:
    ```bash
    # On Windows
    python setup_project.py